mitranim/xhttp/readme.md

 `xhttp` exports a few building blocks for re-assembling a custom version of `Xhttp`.

-Suppose you want to track upload progress.
+Suppose you want to track upload / download progress.
 It's not worth doing in every request, so you'll probably want a separate function:

 ```js
 import {